rds0751/vist/PRIVACY.md

 We may collect Personal Information you willingly provide to us.
 For instance, when you contact us for assistance through our Services, you provide us your email address and any other information you decide to share.

-Also, in certain instances such as participating in a Pali offer, event or promotion ("Promotion"), you may provide your name, email address, postal address, and any other information necessary.
+Also, in certain instances such as participating in a Vista offer, event or promotion ("Promotion"), you may provide your name, email address, postal address, and any other information necessary.

 Furthermore, we might also collect information about visits to our App, or our Site/Blog, and use an analytics platform to track user activity.
 Although this platform may identify your IP address to recognize unique visitors, we do not collect or retain that information.
 We may, however, collect information about your operating system, visit duration, actions and views per visit, and referring site information.